atar-axis/xpadneo/README.md

 ---

-# I am looking for a (mechanical) broken Xbox One Wireless Controller - Model 1708.
+### I am looking for a (mechanical) broken Xbox One Wireless Controller - Model 1708.
 The only thing I need is the Mainboard (so it should still turn on).
-If you have one and if you are located in Germany (or nearby): make me an offer! :D
+If you have one and if you are located in Germany (or nearby): make me an offer!

 ---